 Adaptation Induced Plot Hole: If you're watching all three Seasonverse anime in order.
 Wait, what!?
 Now ikiryou are eventually doomed to be Ret Gone, especially if they're discovered?
 This wasn't in... oh, wait, it was in Kanon, but only if you played the game.

 Adult Fear: This show takes a shot at fathers.
 Imagine if your wife died giving birth, and you'd raised your child for years, only to have her die in your arms, her last words were that she loved you and didn't know why it was getting so dark.
 Tomoya broke down and cried, dying and crying out for someone to help him save his daughter.

 Akio and Sanae as well.
-Imagine if your daughter died giving birth and you were forced to raise her child for five years due to your son-in-law's Heroic B So D. Then he gets over it and takes her back only for her to become terribly ill and die, leaving your son-in-law to die of despair, clutching the corpse of your five-year-old granddaughter.
+Imagine if your daughter died giving birth and you were forced to raise her child for five years due to your son-in-law's Heroic BSOD.
+Then he gets over it and takes her back only for her to become terribly ill and die from the same illness that killed your daughter, leaving your son-in-law to die of despair, clutching the corpse of your five-year-old granddaughter.
 Yikes.

 Adventurous Irish Violins: The musical score often has this as a nod to the Irish connections of its namesake, as well as to invoke a sense of whimsical romanticism and everyday wonder.

 After the End: Tomoya envisions a future with all the trappings of such series, with Fūko as the hero's sealed superweapon ("Starfish Manipulator!").

 In addition, the Illusionary World seems to be some sort of extreme Cosy Catastrophe version — a world that has ended and has no sentient life except for one little girl (and her toy) who turn out to be Ushio, Tomoya's daughter, and Tomoya himself.